CamStreamer/CamStreamerLib/doc/CamOverlayPainter.md

 -   **disable()** - Disallows this frame and its children to display.

 ## Painter

+-   Represents one widget, manages the connection to CamOverlay and the display of graphics as a whole.

 -   **constructor(opt: PainterOptions, coopt: CamOverlayDrawingOptions, rm: ResourceManager)**